 What should you serve with this recipe?

-Pictured here are pretzel rods, which happen to fit perfectly into the 2 Compartment Glass Meal Prep Containers and stay crisp in the fridge.
+Pictured here are pretzel rods, which happen to fit perfectly into the 2 Compartment Glass Meal Prep Containers (affiliate link!) and stay crisp in the fridge.
 Other great meal prep side options include:

 - berries or other cut fruit